frankmorgner/vsmartcard/pcsc-relay/doc/README.rst

 ============

 pcsc-relay uses the GNU Build System to compile and install.
-If you are unfamiliar with it, please have a look at the file ``INSTALL``.
+If you are unfamiliar with it, please have a look at the file :file:`INSTALL`.
 If you have a look around and can not find it, you are probably working bleeding edge in the repository.
 Run the following command in the pcsc-relay directory to get the missing standard auxiliary files::